Lukobet/Darey.io_pbl/project24.md

   type        = number
   description = "Maximum number of EC2 instances to autoscale our EKS cluster on each AZ."
 }

 ```
-10. Create a file – variables.tfvars to set values for variables.
+10. Create a file – variables.tfvars to set values for variables. i changed this to terraform.tfvars
 ```
 cluster_name            = "tooling-app-eks"
 iac_environment_tag     = "development"